N0tKris/CSCI-2040U-Software-Design-Labs/docs/admin-guide.md

 ## Admin Dashboard Overview

-The Admin Dashboard provides two main management panels:
+The Admin Dashboard provides management access to platform data and simulation tools.

 - **Users table** — lists all registered accounts with their role (USER, OWNER, ADMIN).
 - **Restaurants table** — lists all restaurants with cuisine, location, dietary tags, and action buttons.
+- **Menu item details** — includes menu-level metadata such as price, description, and dietary tags.
 - **Reviews panel** — lists all submitted reviews with user, restaurant, rating, and comment.

 ---